-The Weber State University Counseling & Psychological Services Center (CPSC) is pleased to accept applications for graduate practicum counselor/intern positions to begin Fall 2014 (exact start date is negotiable).
+The Weber State University Counseling & Psychological Services Center (CPSC) is pleased to accept applications for Master’s-level Intern positions to begin in 2017 (exact start date is negotiable).
 Duties primarily include individual counseling, with additional opportunities for couples counseling, group counseling, outreach, and other developmental experiences as available and appropriate.

 CPSC has a staff of ten mental health professionals and one part-time psychiatric nurse practitioner.
-Services are provided within a brief therapy model on both Ogden and Davis campuses (practicum counselors/interns provide services on the Ogden campus only).
-Because WSU is an open-enrollment institution, and because students, faculty, and staff members are eligible for CPSC services, our clientele tends to be more diverse than that of many university counseling centers.
+Services are provided within a brief therapy model on both Ogden and Davis campuses (interns provide services on the Ogden campus only).
+Because WSU is an open-enrollment institution, our clientele tends to be more diverse than that of many university counseling centers.
 This provides a rich training environment.

 - Position responsibilities: